Early career Fellowships in the Arts and Humanities

-As these are major applications, potential external candidates should start planning proposals as early as possible and in close consultation with Sheffield colleagues; physically coming to Sheffield will help facilitate this process.
-Applicants with the strongest overall applications (track record, proposed project, fit with Sheffield) will be awarded bursaries.
+As these are major applications, potential external candidates should start planning their applications as early as possible and physically coming to Sheffield will help facilitate this process.
+Applicants with the strongest overall applications (track record, proposed project, fit with Sheffield), will be awarded bursaries.

 If you are interested in applying, you must first check that you meet the eligibility criteria for the external funding scheme you are interested in apply to.
 Please contact the relevant funder if you have any queries about your eligibility for their schemes as the University cannot advise on this.

 Successful applicants will be expected to commit to apply for one of these funding schemes through Sheffield.
 They will stay in Sheffield for up to three nights, and spend their time: